DGretta/Music/mutable_marbles_beginners_guide.md

 ## Quick Start: Get Your First Random Sequence in 5 Minutes

-**What is Marbles?** Think of it as a dice-rolling robot that learns your musical preferences.
-It generates random rhythms and melodies, but with intelligence - it can repeat good ideas, avoid bad ones, and gradually evolve patterns over time.
-It's chaos with musical taste.
+**What is Marbles?** Think of it as a sophisticated pattern generator that creates musical randomness with memory.
+It generates random rhythms and melodies, but with algorithmic intelligence - it can repeat patterns you like, avoid repeating patterns too much, and gradually evolve based on probability distributions.
+It's controlled randomness with musical sophistication.

 ### Your First Random Pattern
 1. **Connect Marbles X1 output** → **Oscillator 1V/OCT input**